cbonello/flutter_app_intents/example/counter/README.md

 - Swift AppIntent structs for each intent
 - AppShortcutsProvider with Siri phrases
 - Automatic bridging to Flutter handlers

+4. **Add to Xcode** (one-time step):
+   - Open `ios/Runner.xcworkspace` in Xcode
+   - Right-click "Runner" folder → "Add Files to Runner..."
+   - Select `ios/Runner/AppShortcuts.swift`
+   - Check "Copy items if needed" and "Runner" target
+   - Click "Add"

+**Note**: This is only needed once.
+Regenerating the file later will update it automatically.

 ### Regenerate After Changes